c7chai/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Part 3 - Uses descriptive activity names to name the activities in the data set

-The activity field in extractedData is originally of numeric type.
-We need to change its type to character so that it can accept activity names.
+The activity field in extractedData is numeric class.
+It is converted to character class so that it can accept activity names.
 The activity names are taken from metadata activityLabels.

 extractedData$Activity <- as.character(extractedData$Activity)